yohpapa/playphysicstemplate/README.md

 # Usage (How to play)

 You can use MainActivity in PlayPhysicsTemplate project.
-Of course you also create your own Activity from scratch.
+Of course you can also create your own Activity from scratch.
 Then you need to extend your Activity from PlayPhysicsTemplateActivity class in the project.
-In all cases, all you have to do is only to override setupYourPhysicsWorld method.
+In all cases, all you have to do is only to override and implement setupYourPhysicsWorld method.
 For example:

 ```java
 	@Override